LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Server Row Grouping

-Display hierarchical data efficiently with LyteNyte Grid.
-Use the server data source to request and assemble data slices for grouped grid views.
+Display hierarchical data by using the server data source to request and assemble data slices for grouped views.

-The simplified example below illustrates this behavior.
-If you're new to the data request interface, see the Data Interface guide.
+The example below shows this behavior.
+For details on the data request interface used by the server data source, see the Data Interface guide.

 Gender